Quotes from program providers, patients and providers about the Living Healthy with Chronic Pain Self-Management Program

 Peggy, 56 years old, is proud to call herself a “gym-rat”—explaining that she is at the YWCA 5-6 days a week, enjoying water aerobics in particular.
 Her life was not always this positive, however.

 Nine years ago, Peggy found out that she had Type II Diabetes and struggled to lose weight and stay active.
 She had experienced multiple surgeries and had been in pain.
 Her doctor sent a referral for her to join the Diabetes Self Management Program.
-“I’ve learned so much in the short time that I’ve been coming to this class,” she explains.
+“I’ve learned so much in the short time that I’ve been coming to this program,” she explains.
 She has learned how to cut out soda and drink seltzer water instead.
 She now knows more about good vs bad fats, and reads food labels.
 In addition, the action plans have helped her to keep up with her blood sugar and she has a Fit Bit to help her monitor her exercise and eating.

 Peggy loves the support and camaraderie of the program—everyone shares problems and solutions, and she has discovered tips that she hadn’t thought of before.
 Peggy also credits the instructors for their support and knowledge, and has thought about becoming a mentor to others.
 “You are welcomed like a family, everyone accepts one another,” she shares with a smile, “That has helped me the most.”

-Walk With Ease: A trained leader’s perspective
+Walk With Ease: A trained program provider’s perspective

 Ellen is a native of the Asheville area and a Lecturer with the Health and Wellness Promotion Department of UNC Asheville.
 She enjoys teaching, training and encouraging individuals to find a passion for activity and awareness through movement.
-Ellen was trained as a Walk With Ease leader in June 2018 and since then has led both group-led and self-directed versions of the program.
+Ellen was trained as a Walk With Ease program provider in June 2018 and since then has led both group-led and self-directed versions of the program.

 Q: How would you describe the Walk With Ease program for someone who might be interested?